tellapart/commandr/README.txt

 >   -n, --no_cache

-If a command is invoked with incomplete arguments, or invalid values, the error is printed, along with the usege documentation.
+If a command is invoked with incomplete arguments, or invalid values, the error is printed, along with the usage documentation.

 $ python features.py put somekey1 --transaction
 > All options without default values must be specified